seanohalpin/metaphor/README.markdown

       end
     end

-Classes used as processors must respond to #process(headers, body):
+Classes used as processors must respond to #call(headers, body):

     class PrintMessage
-      def process(headers, body)
+      def call(headers, body)
         puts "Headers: #{headers.inspect}"
         puts "Body   : #{body.inspect}"
       end
     end

-The return value of #process control what happens to the message.
+The return value of #call controls what happens to the message.
 If the processor returns:

   * An array of headers and the message body